 Gaming Handheld Repair by Post UK 2026: Steam Deck, ROG Ally & More

-Gaming handhelds are the fastest-growing device category in the UK, and they are also the category UK repair shops cover worst.
-A Steam Deck, an ROG Ally, a Lenovo Legion Go or an MSI Claw is not a phone and it is not a laptop — it is a densely packed, lithium-battery-powered Windows or Linux machine that runs hot, gets dropped, and develops the same stick-drift, battery and USB-C faults as every other portable console, only with parts almost no high-street shop stocks.
-This page exists to answer one question cleanly: can you send a gaming handheld to a credible UK repairer by post, safely, and get it back fixed under guarantee?
-The answer is yes, and this is how it works.
+Gaming handhelds are the fastest-growing device category in the UK, and they are also the one the repair trade serves worst.
+A Steam Deck, an ROG Ally, a Lenovo Legion Go or an MSI Claw is neither a phone nor a laptop — it is a densely packed, lithium-powered Windows or Linux machine that runs hot, gets dropped, and develops the same stick drift, battery fade and USB-C wear as any portable console, only with parts almost no high-street shop keeps on the shelf.
+This page answers one question cleanly: can you post a handheld to a credible UK repairer, safely, and get it back fixed under guarantee?
+Yes — and here is exactly how.
 For device-specific pricing, see the Steam Deck, ROG Ally and Nintendo Switch 2 cost guides.

 Gaming handhelds celltech repairs by post

-If you own a modern gaming handheld, celltech repairs it by post.
-Below is the range we cover routinely, with the common faults for each.
-If your specific model or fault is not listed, contact us for a quote — we cover around 2,467 device models across the catalogue, so the list here is the core of the handheld range rather than the ceiling.
+Own a modern gaming handheld and the odds are we repair it by post.
+Below is the core of the range we see week in, week out, with the faults each tends to throw.
+If your exact model or fault is missing, contact us for a quote — we cover around 2,467 device models across the catalogue, so this list is the heart of the handheld range, not its outer edge.

 Steam Deck (LCD and OLED)